Delray Beach Florida

-Throughout the years when the Colony Hotel was closed during the summer season, people saw from the street odd activity happening inside the dark, empty hotel, especially after 12 midnight.
+Through the years when the Colony Hotel was closed during the summer season, people saw from the street odd activity happening inside the dark, empty hotel, especially after midnight.

-The police were called on many occasions.
-No one living was ever found inside the hotel.
+The police have been called on many occasions.
+No one living has ever been found inside the hotel.

 At one police visit, the elevator did come to the first floor all by itself, and opened the door.

-Perhaps the spirit of Charles or George decided to see why the police were standing in the lobby, being law-abiding citizens while alive.
+Perhaps the spirit of Charles or George decided to see why the police were standing in the lobby, as they were law-abiding citizens while alive.

 Unknown Personal Appearances

-Shadow people had been seen walking/running through the dining room, hotel hallways.
+Shadow people had been seen walking/running through the dining room, and hallways.

 Shadow people have been spotted standing behind the check-in desk.

-Through the windows, dark figures had been seen moving around the rooms, especially on the second floor.
+Through the windows, dark figures have been seen moving around the rooms, especially on the second floor.

 Other people have seen weird lights floating inside the hotel, especially in the lobby, the stairways and the second floor.

-Pulsating lights seen inside the second floor guest room windows (when no one was there) were also reported.
+Pulsating lights inside the second floor guest room windows (when no one was there) have also been reported.

 The Colony Hotel is on the Wicked Delray Ghost Tour.
 It is described as being “A world class hotel where the loyal staff is still on duty … 90 years later!”

 The spirits are willing to share all spaces of the hotel with living staff and vacationers, as they search for peace and contentment among their memories and spectral good times.
-The spirits of Jestina’s grandfather and father stick around to help her manage the hotel they both loved, still disagreeing on finances.
-They keep an eye on the hotel records kept in the office.
+The spirits of Jestina’s grandfather and father stick around to help her manage the hotel they both loved, though they still disagree on finances.
+They keep an eye on the hotel records in the office.

-The only frustrated spirit in the hotel is the spirit in the kitchen, perhaps a former cook who has her complaints about how her kitchen is organized and placement of kitchen tools of the trade.
+The only frustrated spirit in the hotel is the spirit in the kitchen, perhaps a former cook who has her complaints about how it is organized and how kitchen tools of the trade are placed.
 Too many cooks in the kitchen, whether living or in spirit form, can cause strife.

 525 East Atlantic Avenue